Main Content:

 What can I expect to learn in the curriculum?

-Students will learn how to diagnosis, treat and manage patients with spine and musculoskeletal conditions.
+Students will learn how to diagnose, treat and manage patients with spine and musculoskeletal conditions.
 The curriculum will include strong training in manual therapy skills, therapeutic exercises and inter-personal communication skills.
 A hallmark of the curriculum will be the inclusion of real-world clinical training in each semester of the program.

 Where are the clinical affiliation and internship sites located?